Koverse/documentation/docs/source/devguide.rst

 Transforms API
 --------------

 Koverse Transforms can operate over one or more data collections to perform advanced algorithmic processing or create analytic summaries.
-Koverse tracks all transform relationships between input and output Data Collections so the provenance of any given Data Collection is traceable to its derivative Data Collections or Import Sources.
+Koverse tracks all transform relationships between input and output Data Sets so the provenance of any given Data Set is traceable to its derivative Data Sets or Import Sources.

 Koverse uses Apache Hadoop MapReduce to execute Transforms over data collections and handles all the details of scheduling, running, stopping, and monitoring the individual Hadoop jobs.
-To transform a data set, users implement a simplified MapReduce API that allows for reading records from one or more input Data Collections, potentially filtered according to user authorizations and writes output to a new Data Collection, applying security labels appropriately.
+To transform a data set, users implement a simplified MapReduce API that allows for reading records from one or more input Data Sets, potentially filtered according to user authorizations and writes output to a new Data Set, applying security labels appropriately.

 Using the Koverse Transform API his has several advantages over using Hadoop directly:

 * Developers can focus on the details of their algorithm, rather than worrying about the details of handling many different input and output data formats and managing multiple jobs.

-* Transforms are parameterized so that, once a Transform is written, it can be configured and run by non-developers on the Data Collections they are authorized to read.
+* Transforms are parameterized so that, once a Transform is written, it can be configured and run by non-developers on the Data Sets they are authorized to read.

 * The details of how a transformed result data set is stored and labeled are handled by the Transform framework.
 This ensures that result sets will be automatically queryable and  that access control policies are maintained.